Have you ever wondered how sleep affects fertility?

 This effect can be interns of getting to sleep, staying asleep and the depth of sleep.

-something that surprised me o learning is that De caffeinated Tea and coffee, still contains caffeine.
-I guess the clue is the name, it’s de caffeinated not no caffeine.
-But it can contain 30% of the caffeine of a fully caffeinated drink.
+Something that surprised me was learning that De caffeinated Tea and coffee, still contains caffeine.
+It can contain 30% of the caffeine of a fully caffeinated drink.

 As a guide try to: